doyoubi/undermoon/docs/mem_broker_replica.md

 by collecting the epoch from all the recorded proxies to recover the service.

-So we need to call this API after reconfiguring the coordinator.
+So we also need to call this API after reconfiguring the coordinator.
 ```
 $ curl -XPUT localhost:7799/api/v2/epoch/recovery
 ```
-Now the system should be able to scale and failover again.
+Now the system should be able to work again.